Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE for the -model Existence of the MLE for the beta-model

-In this section we derive a necessary and sufficient condition for the existence of the MLE of the natural parameter $\beta \in \mathbb{R}^n$ of the beta model or, equivalently, of the probability parameters $\{ p_{i,j}, i < j\}$ as defined in \eqref{eq:pij}.
-For a given $x \in \mathcal{S}_n$, we say that the MLE does not exist when
+We now derive a necessary and sufficient condition for the existence of the MLE of the natural parameter $\beta$ or, equivalently, of the probability parameters $\{ p_{i,j}, i < j\}$ as defined in (\ref {eqpij}).
+For a given $x \in\mathcal{S}_n$, we say that the MLE does not exist when

-where $p_\beta(x)$ is given in \eqref{eq:dens}.
-Notice that nonexistence of the MLE entrails, in the case of the natural parameters, that the supremum of the likelihood function \eqref{eq:dens} cannot be attained by any finite vector in $\mathbb{R}^n$, and, in the case of the probability parameters, that the supremum of \eqref{eq:lik} cannot be attained by any set of probability values bounded away from $0$ and $1$, and satisfying the equations \eqref{eq:pij}.
+where $p_\beta(x)$ is given in (\ref{eqdens}).
+For the natural parameters, nonexistence of the MLE implies that we cannot attain the supremum of the likelihood function (\ref{eqdens}) by any finite vector in $\mathbb{R}^n$.
+For the probability parameters, nonexistence signifies that the supremum of (\ref{eqlik}) cannot be attained by any set of probability values bounded away from $0$ and $1$, and satisfying the equations from (\ref{eqpij}).
+Either way, nonexistence of the MLE implies that only a random subset of the model parameters is estimable; see \citet{MLE}.

-We will formulate conditions for the existence of the MLE for the beta model based on a geometric object that will play a key role throughout the rest of the paper: the {\it polytope of degree sequences.} To this end, note that, for each $x \in \mathcal{S}_n$, the vector of sufficient statistics $d(x)$ for the beta model can be obtained as
+Our analysis on the existence of the MLE and parameter estimability for the $\beta$-model is based on a geometric object that plays a key role throughout the rest of the paper: the \textit{polytope of degree sequences}.
+To this end, we note that, for each $x \in\mathcal{S}_n$, we can obtain the vector of sufficient statistics $d(x)$ for the $\beta $-model as